hudongsheng-debug/Rayglass-iPad/Privacy-Policy.md

 ## 10. Contact Us

-For questions about this policy or requests concerning personal information in support communications, contact: [TO COMPLETE: support email].
+For questions about this policy or requests concerning personal information in support communications, contact: hudongsheng356@gmail.com.